 Figure 1.
 The Uroborus, the tail-eating serpent.
 From Atlantis Fugiens, by M. Maier, 1618.
 Published by de Bry.
 Reprinted in The Hermetic Museum: Alchemy and Mysticism, by Alexander Roob, 1997, p.
 343. Copyright 1997 by Taschen.
 Reprinted with permission.

 The caption is formatted flush with the left margin and extends to the right margin of the page.

 The source information is stated

-I he source information is stated differently than in a Reference entry.
+differently than in a Reference entry.